-Cogra Moss is a small reservoir in a picturesque setting.
-This is a very remote corner of the Lake District, but still spectacular with the attractive reservoir backed by some impressive forested slopes and mountains.
+Cogra Moss is a small reservoir and forest, tucked away in a remote corner of the Lake District, but still spectacular with the attractive reservoir backed by some impressive forested slopes and mountains.
 Although not used for water supply since the mid 1970’s, it remains a wonderful amenity that is worth a visit.
-From the car park a short path then a good track lead approx 0.5 miles to the reservoir.
-The track rises slightly, giving great views towards the coast and southern Scotland before descending to the reservoir dam and shore.
-There are some benches along the shore from where you can appreciate the views or you can continue on a footpath around the reservoir or up into the surrounding forest.
+From the car park, a short path then a good track lead approx 0.5 miles to the reservoir.
+The track rises slightly, giving great views towards the coast and southern Scotland, before descending to the reservoir dam and shore.
+There are some benches along the shore from where you can appreciate the views, or you can continue on a footpath around the reservoir, or up into the surrounding forest.
 The reservoir is popular for fishing but always tranquil.
 Small free car park but no facilities.
 A bench adjacent to the car park is dedicated to one of the local victims of the Cumbria shootings in 2010.

 Distance: 17.7 miles